what to do

 Big decisions about school

 Making choices about your education can feel overwhelming.
 Here are some things that might help you make those decisions:

-For any decisions about your future, it helps to talk to someone.
+Whe you're making decisions about your future, it helps to talk with someone.
 You could talk to a teacher or careers adviser, as well as your parents or carers.
 And don’t forget that Childline is always here for you.

 If you’re worried about your future, or you’re having a tough time making decisions, you can talk to us at any time.
 Or visit the message boards and ask other young people for their opinions.
 Some people may have gone through similar things and can tell you about their experiences.